Psychology is a cutting edge science that studies the human mind and how it affects a person’s behavior.

-Psychology at Clarion offers three majors and one minor for more than 200 students.
+There are three majors and one minor for more than 200 Psychology students at Clarion.
 The department's size offers the perfect combination of courses and services coupled with a family atmosphere that includes active mentoring for students.

 "We take interested students under our wing and actively mentor them," says Dr. Randy Potter, chair.
 The department includes 10 full-time faculty members.

 A B.A. and B.S. in Psychology are offered, along with a minor in Psychology.

 A new interdisciplinary program is a Bachelor of Arts degree in Sociology and Psychology.

 "We have a faculty who care about their teaching, are active innovators in research and service on teaching, and are widely acknowledged as excellent teachers,” Potter said.
 "Several have been nominated as master teachers, two have served as directors of the Honors Program, and a third has served as the university's advising coordinator."

 Clarion students are heavily involved with research.
 In one year, for example, students can attend the conferences of the:

 Eastern Psychological Association